Blackprint/blackprint.github.io/docs/Custom Nodes/Port.md

 This feature may get changed and will not be documented for now, but in a plan to be documented.

 ## Obtain connected cable list from a port
 Cable list from a port can be obtained by using the port's interface `portInterface.cables`.
-Below is the example if you want to obtain cable list when:
+Below is the example if you want to obtain cable list:

 ```js
 class MyNode extends Blackprint.Node {